fampat/fampat-civ6-mod-stillausefulmaterial/README.md

 [b]Boostable Resources[/b]
 [u]Iron[/u]
 - Boost ratio: 1 Iron to 1 Production
-- Minimal amount for boosting is 25, the [b]button will ONLY show up[/b] on the production-panel if you have enough iron
+- Minimal amount for boosting is 25, [b]button wont show up else[/b]
+- Minimal era required: Renaissance, [b]button wont show up else[/b]
 - Usable once per turn (no finishing and boosting on the same turn)
 - Its a all or nothing decision, all iron will be consumed for boosting (if possible)
 - Incase a boost would finish the production, it will consume iron equal to the needed production

 [u]Niter[/u]
-- Currently in development
+- Boost ratio: 1 Niter to 1 Science
+- Minimal amount for boosting is 25, [b]button wont show up else[/b]
+- Minimal era required: Industrial, [b]button wont show up else[/b]
+- Usable once per turn (no boosting, trading and boosting again)
+- Its a all or nothing decision, all niter will be consumed for boosting (if possible)
+- Incase a boost would finish the research, it will consume niter equal to the needed science

 [u]Horses[/u]
 - Currently in development

 [b]Upcoming[/b]
-- Implementation of niter and horse boosts
+- Implementation of horse boosts
 - Adding deeper decision-logic for AI boosting
-- Tweaking maybe
+- Tweaking if needed

 [b]Known issues[/b]
 - Currently iam testing all this, it might come to issues, please report!